code-and-secure/Server-Audit-Report/README.md

-# Server-Audit-Report# Server Audit Report Script
+# Server Audit Report Script

-This repository contains a **comprehensive Bash script** that generates a detailed server audit report in HTML format with embedded CSS for easy viewing.
+This repository (`@code-and-secure/Server-Audit-Report`) contains a **comprehensive Bash script** that generates a detailed server audit report in HTML format with embedded tables for easy viewing.
 The report covers all major aspects of server health, resource usage, workload, security status, and more.

 ---